GauravRana12/ECOMONEY.in-Assignment/README.md

 Usage
 Popup: Opens with the "Open Popup" button.
 Close the popup using the "Close" button inside the modal.
 Dropdown: Click the "Dropdown" button to toggle the dropdown menu.
+Contributing
+Feel free to fork the repository and submit pull requests for improvements or bug fixes.